 - A tall, thin acrylic container for creating a sedimentary rock OR a small container such as a test tube or clear plastic cup for each student.

-- A variety of materials that can be used to represent rock layers, enough for each student to create their own "rock" and enough to fill the flat container used for the core drilling game.
+- A variety of materials can be used to represent rock layers, enough for each student to create their own "rock" and enough to fill the flat container used for the core drilling game.
 Some suggestions:

 - Flour or sugar (sugar can be colored with liquid food coloring)

-- o Brown sugar
+- Brown sugar

-- o Colored sand
+- Colored sand

-- o Potting soil
+- Potting soil

 - Sprinkles

-- o Glitter
+- Glitter

 - Plastic spoons for scooping the rock material